-The fiscal year 2023 budget demonstrates a commitment to outstanding service delivery and progressiveness of local government.
-Revenue projections in fiscal year 2023 reflect revenue growth but at lower levels than anticipated prior to the pandemic.
-Specifically, economically sensitive revenue sources such as meals tax, lodging tax, and sales tax are impacted.
+The fiscal year 20243 budget demonstrates a commitment to outstanding service delivery and progressiveness of local government.
+Revenue projections in fiscal year 2024 reflect revenue growth in all major categories.
+Economically sensitive revenue sources such as meals tax, lodging tax and sales tax are all projected to increase.
+The increased revenues are due to the pandemic recovery and inflationary cost increases to meals, lodging and goods purchase in local retailers and online.
 Property values have not been negatively impacted by the pandemic.
-Real Estate Tax revenues are projected to increase 7.82% due to a property value reassessment, a strong housing market, new development, and redevelopment.
+Real Estate Tax revenues are projected to increase 31.6% due to a property value reassessment, a strong housing market, new development, and redevelopment.
 No property tax rate increase is projected in this budget.
 Revenues still need to be monitored closely because the local economy could be influenced by the unpredictability of ongoing pandemic, inflation, and other global events.